OSBORNE'S OSBORNE'S

 Cockle Processing

-The meat and shells then fall onto a conveyor belt which puts them into a shaker to separate the shells from the meat.
+The meat and shells then move onto a conveyor belt which puts them into a shaker to separate the shells from the meat.
 The shells move along a conveyor out the back of the factory into a trailer, where they are recycled.

 The cockle meat goes through a cooling bubble tank to reduce the meat down to a safe temperature and final rinse of any residual sand before being graded by size into buckets.